 Amazon Prime began in February 2005 at an introductory price of $79 a year for free shipping, changing how we shop forever.
-Today, Amazon has considerable breadth, expanding its products to include prescriptions and groceries.
+Today, Amazon has considerable breadth, expanding its products to include:

 Amazon is the largest global online retailer, consistently growing its footprint in various markets.
 Amazon Prime is the sticky membership offer that drives the company’s success and helps consumers save money.

 Although the company doesn’t release numbers, estimates peg Amazon prime members at 148.6 million or 60% of the US adult population.

 According to Statista, the US market share of e-commerce for Amazon is estimated at 50% in 2021, up from 37% in 2017.

 True, Amazon Prime costs more at $139/year (or $14.99/month) but provides many perks and benefits for its costs.
 What if you could get Amazon Prime for free or cheap legitimately?
 You can do so in ways that we believe are relatively easy.